Setup guide

 Run the miner

-The --worker tag is optional but lets you tell rigs apart on the dashboard.
-Pick any short label.
+The worker_name in your config lets you tell rigs apart on the dashboard.
+Defaults to your hostname; change to any short label.

 4